mnot/I-D/rfc5988bis/draft.md

 without applying the anchor.

 Note that depending on HTTP status code and response headers, the link context might be "anonymous" (i.e., no link context is available).
-For instance, this is the case on a 404 response to a GET request.
+For example, this is the case on a 404 response to a GET request.

 ## Relation Type {#header-type}